brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca/_main.knit.md

 ### Fits to the Data

 Fits to the length data are shown based on the Pearson residuals-at-length, the annual mean lengths, and aggregated length composition data for each of the commercial and recreational fleets.
-Fits to the length composition data by year are provided in [Appendix C](#append_c).
+Fits to the length composition data by year are provided in [Appendix D](#append_d).

 The Pearson residuals for the commercial fishery have no discernible pattern of misfit to the length data across cohorts but show areas of misfit over time (Figure \ref{fig:com-pearson}).
-The residuals show that the peak of the composition is being underfit in many years since 2001, where sample sizes are lower and the distributions have a prominent peak (see [Appendix C](#append_c) for details).
+The residuals show that the peak of the composition is being underfit in many years since 2001, where sample sizes are lower and the distributions have a prominent peak (see [Appendix D](#append_d) for details).
 The mean lengths observed by the commercial fishery were variable by year, with higher variation since 2004 given smaller sample size, and showed an increase in mean length starting in 2007 and a decline after 2014 (Figure \ref{fig:com-mean-len-fit}).
 The increase in mean size estimated by the model was substantially less than the increase in mean size observed in the data, and likely a consequence of smaller sample size for commercial lengths compared to recreational lengths during this time.

 The Pearson residuals for the recreational length data were variable by year and indicate no discernible pattern of misfit to the length data (Figure \ref{fig:rec-pearson}).
 Positive residuals at the edges of the distribution in years before 2004 , which are the largest residuals, are indicative of widely spread distributions with lower sample size.
 In years since 2004, there are periods of positive and negative residuals in clusters over two to five years.
-The positive residuals indicate underfitting of peaked distributions (e.g. in 2006-2010, or in 2012-2014), whereas negative residuals indicate overfitting of the distribution as it skews to the left or right (e.g. 2005-2007 or 2015-2019; see [Appendix C](#append_c) for details).
+The positive residuals indicate underfitting of peaked distributions (e.g. in 2006-2010, or in 2012-2014), whereas negative residuals indicate overfitting of the distribution as it skews to the left or right (e.g. 2005-2007 or 2015-2019; see [Appendix D](#append_d) for details).
 The mean length decreased from a high around 40cm in the early 1980s through the 1990s to under 30cm, and then increased slightly through 2004.
 After 2004, the variation in mean length was reduced, and mean length varied around 35 cm, with increases through 2013 and decline in 2015 and 2016 (Figure \ref{fig:rec-mean-len-fit}).
 The mean length was highly variable in 2002 due to low sample size (Table \ref{tab:len-samps}) and a flat length distribution.

 Aggregate fits by fleet are shown in Figure \ref{fig:agg-len-fit}.
 The model fits the aggregated lengths for both the commercial and recreational fleet well.
 Both fleets show similar ranges of sizes caught and a central tendency of 36 cm.
 The commercial fleet is more peaked compared to the recreational fleet, which has a more rounded peak around its central tendency and slight shift toward smaller sizes.
 The model expects a slightly higher proportion of the largest fish for both fleets relative to the data.
 This may indicate that the true selectivity of the recreational and commercial fleets may have some level of reduced selectivity for the largest fish (i.e. dome-shape).
 Sensitivities examining dome-shaped selectivity form were performed and presented in the [Sensitivity Analyses](#sensitivity-analyses) section below.